baselatalla/reading-notes/301/read-06.md

 ## Are There Any Downsides?

 The fact that Node runs in a single thread does impose some limitations.
-For example, blocking I/O calls should be avoided, CPU-intensive operations should be handed off to a worker thread, and errors should always be handled correctly for fear of crashing the entire process.

 Some developers also dislike the callback-based style of coding that JavaScript imposes (so much so that there’s even a site dedicated to the horrors of writing asynchronous JavaScript).
 But with the arrival of native Promises, followed closely by async await, flow control in modern JavaScript has become easier than it ever was.